Are You Storing Your Red Wine The Correct Way This Festive Season?

 Some solid tips to follow - yes, we'll cheers to that!

-The countdown to December is on and to be honest, we cannot believe it’s that time of the year again.
+We just cannot believe it’s that time of the year again.

 In a year that has been the total opposite of normal, it’s hard to determine whether or not March feels like yesterday or three years ago?